fluent/fluent-logger-golang/README.md

 Sets whether to request acknowledgment from Fluentd to increase the reliability of the connection.
 The default is false.

+### TlsInsecureSkipVerify

+Skip verifying the server certificate.
+Useful for development and testing.
+The default is false.

 ## FAQ